MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-mission-critical-workload/includes/2-prepare.md

 In the stamp, App Services is configured to automatically scale based on load.

 Separate environments are used for Production and Dev/Test.
-The Production enviroment uses App Service plan Standard SKU.
+The Production environment uses App Service plan Standard SKU.
 This choice was made to have the capability of prewarming the application to a deployment slot before deploying it to production.
 In the Dev/Test environment, the SKU is lowered to Basic for cost optimization.
-Both enviroments have their own instances of services.
-Only **Container Registry** is shared between the enviroments.
+Both environments have their own instances of services.
+Only **Container Registry** is shared between the environments.

 TODO:
 - Talk about scaling in the slot.
 (TBD)